Home insurance

 You’ll need to know the cost of rebuilding your home, which is different from its market value.

-Some providers use a bedroom rated method to calculate the rebuild cost, which is based on the number of bedrooms your home has and isn’t always accurate.
+Some providers use a bedroom-rated method to calculate the rebuild cost, which is based on the number of bedrooms in the home and isn’t always accurate.

 Others use the cost to rebuild from scratch - you can use the rebuild calculator from the Society of Chartered Surveyors Ireland to help with this.